stewseo/spring-boot-3/db-migration-tests/README.md

-# Spring-Boot 3 tests

-- Database Engines
+## Spring-Boot-3 slice-testing our Persistence Layer

+### db-migration-tests has the following goals:
+- Create a database schema that describes how to construct our database, then:
-- Validate Entity Mapping
+  - Validate Entity Mappings.

-- Verify Constraints
+  - Verify Constraints.

-- Inserting Data
-	- Manually Inserting Entities
+- Reset the database to a known state after each test.
-	- Use Scripts To Insert Data
+- Insert sufficient and appropriate data.

-- Custom Queries
+- Test against a real database:
-	- Inferred Queries, JPQL Queries, Native SQL Queries
+  - Test Custom Queries: Inferred, JPQL, and Native SQL Queries.
+  - Test db migrations.